gshipley/enterprise_training/EnterpriseManual.md

         max gears: 100
         gear sizes: small

-In order to change the number of gears that our *demo* user has permission to create, you can pass the —setmaxgears switch to the command.
+In order to change the number of gears that our *demo* user has permission to create, you can pass the --setmaxgears switch to the command.
 For instance, if we only want to allow the *demo* user to be able to create 25 gears, we would use the following command:

 	# oo-admin-ctl-user -l demo --setmaxgears 25